 If you plan to re-capitalize the business or sell it to a well-funded buyer, the valuation multiples based on business revenues or asset base are very useful.
 Selling price to total assets is especially well suited for valuing a business that has both tangible and intangible assets, such as intellectual property, customer lists, valuable distribution rights, and the like.
 Think valuation of a high-tech start-up that hasn’t turned a profit yet.

 The valuation multiples based on profitability, such as discretionary cash flow, EBITDA, or net income, will likely paint an unfavorable picture of what the business is worth.

 This well-known method lets you calculate business value based on the company’s earnings forecast and risk assessment.
-Typical forecasts are done for 5 years, followed by the estimate of the business long-term (terminal) value.
+Typical forecasts are done for 5 years, followed by the estimate of the business long-term terminal value.

 Valuing a Business based on Cash Flow and Risk

 You can also use asset business valuation methods, such as asset accumulation or capitalized excess earnings.
 A well-established company may command considerable goodwill, despite the current slide in profitability.
 To calculate business goodwill, you will need to use the earnings estimate that represents the long-term business earning potential.

 Your business valuation model may include a number of methods to determine what the business is worth.
 This multi-faceted approach is typical of professionally done business appraisals and tends to produce accurate, defensible results.